P-p-H-d/mlib/README.md

 Assuming 'ptr' is a pointer to a fieldType object that is stored within a structure of type 'type' at the position 'field', it returns a pointer to the structure.

+##### M\_CSTR(format, ...)

+Return a constant string constructed based on the printf-liked formated string and its arguments.

+The string is constructed at run time and uses a temporary space on the stack.
+If the constructed string is longer than M\_USE\_CSTR\_ALLOC (default 256), the string is truncated.
+Example:

+        strcmp( M_CSTR("Len=%d", 17) , "Len=17" ) == 0

 #### HASH Functions

 ##### M_HASH_SEED --> size_t

-User shall overwrite this macro by a random seed (of type size_t) before including the header m-core.h o that all hash functions will use this variable as a seed for the hash functions.
-If no user macro is defined, the default is to expand it to 0, making all hash computations predictable.
+User shall overwrite this macro by a random seed (of type size_t) before including the header m-core.h that hash functions use this variable as the seed for their hash computation.
+If no user macro is defined, the default is to use 0, making all hash computations predictable.

 ##### M_HASH_DECL(hash)